-- contracts involving the delivery of two or more goods and services when to account separately for the individual performance obligations in a multiple element arrangement, how to allocate the transaction price, and when to combine contracts, - timing when revenue is required to be recognized (over time or at a point in time), - variable pricing and credit risk how to treat arrangements with variable (e.g., performance-based) pricing, and how revenue can be constraint, - time value of money when to adjust a contract price for a financing component, - specific issues, including: non-cash consideration and asset exchanges; contract costs; rights of return and other customer options; supplier repurchase options; warranties; principal versus agent; licencing; breakage; nonrefundable upfront fees; and consignment and bill-and-hold arrangements.
+- contracts involving the delivery of two or more goods and services when to account separately for the individual performance obligations in a multiple element arrangement, how to allocate the transaction price, and when to combine contracts, - timing when revenue is required to be recognized (over time or at a point in time), - variable pricing and credit risk how to treat arrangements with variable (e.g., performance-based) pricing, and how revenue can be constrained, - time value of money when to adjust a contract price for a financing component, - specific issues, including: non-cash consideration and asset exchanges; contract costs; rights of return and other customer options; supplier repurchase options; warranties; principal versus agent; licencing; breakage; non-refundable upfront fees; and consignment and bill-and-hold arrangements.

 IFRS 15 will be effective for annual periods beginning on or after January 1, 2018.
-The Company does not anticipate early adoption of this standard and has not yet assessed its impact on the financial statements.
+The Company will not enact early adoption of this standard.
+The Company is currently assessing the new standard; however, it is not expected that the adoption of this standard will have a significant impact on the financial statements.